dmengeon/CryptonoteEvo/README.md

 The Suniaster Version is merge both technology From Bytecoin x Monero with docker and stable on Travis[Homd n Shiro].
 This Version Disable Ico,PoS and Token.
 Since still testing.
 Replacing Ruby.

 ### Development tree
-- Develop : this for who contribute the works. anyone can do
+- Dev : this for who contribute the works. anyone can do
-- Develop-V2 : this for Ruby 2 Focused from bytecoin Fork[new one]
+- V1-Ruby : this for Old Ruby Version
 - Travis : this is for travis updates

 ### Document